ArtezGDA/Course-Material/Lesson_05_Scraping.md

 Ofcourse you should replace the *user* and *password* with a valid username and password for Github.
 But there are two major security issues with just using your normal Github password:

-1. This is your root password for everything on Github, so also editing, deletion and changing your profile.
-You do not want scraping script to be able to do this.
+1. You use your root password for everything on Github, so also editing, deletion and changing your profile.
+You do not want a simple scraping script to be able to do this.
 What if you make a mistake?
-2. You surely DO NOT want to publish your password online.
-(Which is what you will be doing when you put your scraping script on Github again)
+2. You surely **DO NOT** want to publish your passwords online.
+(Which is what you will be doing when you make your scraping script available on Github)

 So we need to be safe and find a secure way around these threats.